-Foreign national adults in the United States who have been subjected to a severe forms of trafficking in persons are eligible for certain benefits and services under the Trafficking Victims Protection Act.
+Foreign national adults in the United States who have been subjected to a severe form of trafficking in persons are eligible for certain benefits and services under the Trafficking Victims Protection Act.
 HHS Certification Letters let individuals who have experienced trafficking and meet certain eligibility rules apply for the same benefits and services as refugees.

 U.S. citizens or Lawful Permanent Residents who have experienced trafficking do not need HHS Letters to be eligible for similar services.
 You can contact the National Human Trafficking Hotline for further assistance.